Evidence based approaches to workforce wellbeing

-Although there is no one-size-fits-all approach to improving the wellbeing of your workforce, the evidence base on the most effective interventions and approaches is constantly evolving and can provide a useful basis for reviewing your approach and making decisions.
+Although there is no one-size-fits-all approach to improving the wellbeing of your workforce, the evidence base on the most effective initiatives and approaches is constantly evolving and can provide a useful basis for reviewing your approach and making decisions as we know how important it is to retain our valued NHS workforce.

 The evidence base can be useful across your health and wellbeing strategy, including to: